Vyral/dani-antelo-espanol/_posts/2019-05-16-how-to-avoid-paying-capital-gains-tax-when-selling.md

 title: How to Avoid Paying Capital Gains Tax When Selling
 date: 2019-05-16 00:00:00
 tags:
-  - Real Estate
+  - Bienes raíces
-  - Home Seller Tips
+  - Consejos para vendedores de casas
 excerpt: >-
   Most assets that you realize a profit on are taxed as capital gains.
 Home sales are an exception.
 Here’s why.